 Premiums earned is the earned portion of net premiums written.
 Gross premiums written include all premiums recorded by an insurance company during a specified policy period.
-Insurance premiums on property and casualty policies are recognized in proportion to the underlying risk insured and are earned ratably over the duration of the policies.
+Insurance premiums on property and casualty policies are recognized in proportion to the underlying risk insured and are earned ratably over the duration of the policies or, in the case of crop insurance, over the period of risk to the Company.
 At the end of each accounting period, the portion of the premiums that is not yet earned is included in unearned premiums and is realized as revenue in subsequent periods over the remaining term of the policy.
 NI Holdings' property and casualty policies typically have a term of twelve months.
 Thus, for example, for a policy that is written on July 1, 2017, one-half of the premiums would be earned in 2017 and the other half would be earned in 2018.

-Due to the nature of the crop planting and harvesting cycle and the deadlines for filing and processing claims under the federal crop insurance program, insurance premiums for crop insurance are generally recognized and earned during the same calendar year as the year in which the policy is written.
+Due to the nature of the crop planting and harvesting cycle and the deadlines for filing and processing claims under the federal crop insurance program, insurance premiums for crop insurance are generally recognized and earned during the period of risk, which usually begins in spring and ends with harvest in the fall.
 Under the federal crop insurance program, farmers must purchase crop insurance with respect to spring planted crops by March 15.
 By July 15, the farmer must report the number of acres he has planted in each crop.
 On September 1, the insurer bills the farmer for the insurance premium, which is due and payable by the farmer by October 1.
-If the farmer does not pay the premium by such date, the insurer must essentially provide a loan to the farmer in an amount equal to the premium at an annual rate of 15% because the insurer is required to pay the farmer's portion of the premium to the Federal Crop Insurance Corporation ("FCIC") by November 15, regardless of whether the farmer pays the premium to the insurer.
+If the farmer does not pay the premium by such date, the insurer must essentially provide a loan to the farmer in an amount equal to the premium at an annual interest rate of 15% because the insurer is required to pay the farmer's portion of the premium to the Federal Crop Insurance Corporation ("FCIC") by November 15, regardless of whether the farmer pays the premium to the insurer.
 Except for claims made in the spring (primarily for prevented planting and required replanting claims), claims are required to be made by December 15.
 A different cycle exists for crops planted in the fall, such as winter wheat, but the vast majority of crop insurance written by NI Holdings covers crops planted in the spring.